 Who to contact

-You need to contact the relevant department for the benefits you are claiming.
-You can find the telephone and textphone numbers on each website.
+Contact the relevant department for the benefits you are claiming.
+You can find the textphone numbers on each website.

 - Attendance Allowance - AA helpline: 0800 731 0122